Companion Planting: Flowers That Boost Vertical Vegetable Yields

 Why Companion Planting Works

-- Pollinator attraction: Flowers bring bees, butterflies, and other pollinators that improve fruit set.
+• Pollinator attraction: Flowers bring bees, butterflies, and hoverflies that boost fruit set on tomatoes, peppers, cucumbers, and strawberries.

-- Aesthetic value: Vegetables and flowers together create a beautiful, living wall.
+• Aesthetic value: Vegetables and flowers together create a cheerful living wall that you’ll love looking at every day.

 Best Flowers for Vertical Companion Planting